kyma-incubator/terraform-provider-kind/docs/resources/cluster.md

 * `node_image` - (Optional) The node_image that kind will use (ex: kindest/node:v1.15.3).
 * `wait_for_ready` - (Optional) Defines wether or not the provider will wait for the control plane to be ready.
 Defaults to false.
 * `kind_config` - (Optional) The kind_config that kind will use.
+* `kubeconfig_path` - kubeconfig path set after the the cluster is created or by the user to override defaults.

+## Attributes Reference

+In addition to the arguments listed above, the following computed attributes are
+exported:

+* `kubeconfig` - The kubeconfig for the cluster after it is created
+* `client_certificate` - Client certificate for authenticating to cluster.
+* `client_key` - Client key for authenticating to cluster.
+* `cluster_ca_certificate` - Client verifies the server certificate with this CA cert.
+* `endpoint` - Kubernetes APIServer endpoint.